 The Killam Fellowships Program provides a cash award of $5,000 US per semester ($10,000 for the full academic year), a three day orientation in Ottawa, and a three day spring seminar in Washington.
 In addition, the Foundation provides all Killam Fellows with a health insurance allowance of $500 US.
 All Killam Fellows are also eligible to apply for a mobility (in-country travel) grant in an amount not to exceed $800 US.
 The idea of the mobility initiative is to allow students to undertake an educational field trip, providing the Fellows with the opportunity to gain a more comprehensive understanding of the culture of the United States.

-The application must be submitted according to the internal deadline of your institution (in the case of the direct exchange), or by February 1, 2016 (in the case of the open competition).
+Annually, the Killam competition launches in September.
+The application must be submitted according to the internal deadline of your institution (in the case of the direct exchange), or by February 1 (in the case of the open competition).
+Applications are for placement in Fall or Spring of the next school year.
 Please read how to apply for more details.

 WEBINAR:"for Canadian advisors and undergraduate applicants"